Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 280X, in theory, should perform a lot faster than the Radeon R7 240 in general. (explain)
+Memory BandwidthThe Radeon R9 280X should in theory be much faster than the Radeon R7 240 in general. (explain)

-Texel RateThe Radeon R9 280X should be much (approximately 645%) more effective at AF than the Radeon R7 240. (explain)
+Texel RateThe Radeon R9 280X should be much (about 645%) faster with regards to anisotropic filtering than the Radeon R7 240. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison